egbertp/opentsdb-firehose-nozzle/README.md

 # Tests

-You need [ginkgo](http://onsi.github.io/ginkgo/) to run the tests.
+You need [ginkgo](http://onsi.github.io/ginkgo/) and go 1.5+ to run the tests.
 The tests can be executed by:
 ```
 go build
 ginkgo -r